Community Dental Support

 Eligible persons must bring their (1) completed Application Form (Application Forms are also available at participating dental clinic for use, if necessary), (2) original Hong Kong Identity Card and (3) supporting documents as listed in the Application Form upon enrolment in the CDSP.

-Needy persons as referred by a registered social workers should bring the original Hong Kong Identity Card to the dental clinic on the day of appointment to receive services.
+Needy persons as assisted by registered social workers shall bring the original Hong Kong Identity Card to the dental clinic on the day of appointment to receive services.

-Besides enrolling in the CDSP, CSSA recipients can make use of the Dental Grant under the existing CSSA mechanism, as it provides subsidised dental services other than dental filling and tooth extraction.
+Besides enrolling in the CDSP, CSSA recipients can make use of the Dental Grant under the existing CSSA Scheme, which covers other dental services beyond those provided by the CDSP.

-8. Can current recipient of Old Age Living Allowance (OALA) administered by Social Welfare Department (SWD) use bank statements or passbooks showing monthly deposits of the allowance for the most recent three consecutive months as acceptable proof of eligibility?
+Current recipient of Old Age Living Allowance (OALA) administered by Social Welfare Department (SWD) can present their bank statements or passbooks showing monthly deposits of the allowance for the most recent three consecutive months.
+These documents will be accepted as valid proof of eligibility.

 Yes.
 Eligible persons can select a suitable participating NGO dental clinic of their own choice to receive services.